Nightmare (Halsey song)

 "Nightmare" is a song by American singer Halsey.
-It was released as a single on May 17, 2019 and was sent to top 40 radio on May 21, 2019 through Capitol Records.
+It was released as a single on May 17, 2019, and was sent to top 40 radio on May 21, 2019, through Capitol Records.
 The song was written by Halsey along with its producers Benny Blanco, Cashmere Cat, and Happy Perez.
 The music video, directed by Hannah Lux Davis, accompanied its release the same day.
+The song was originally intended to be the lead single of their third studio album Manic but was ultimately cut and replaced with "Without Me".

-The song was added as a bonus track on the extended version of Halsey's fourth studio album If I Can't Have Love, I Want Power.
+It was later added as a bonus track on the extended version of Halsey's fourth studio album, If I Can't Have Love, I Want Power (2021).

 Composition

-"Nightmare" is written in the key A minor with 146 beats per minute.
+"Nightmare" is described as an alternative rock, punk rock, emo, electro-metal, industrial and trap song by critics.
+It is written in the key A minor with 146 beats per minute.
 The song contains an interpolation of "All the Things She Said" by Russian duo t.A.T.u.
 Elena Kiper, one of the songwriters of t.A.T.u's song, posted on her Instagram that an initial version of Halsey's track "contained an extensive interpolation of the original work" but later the sample was changed by G-Eazy, although the latter isn't credited on the work.